8:00-8:45 – Registration/Continental Breakfast

 Chris Romano, Director of Research, ETF Global

-9:35-10:25 – New-to-Market Roundtable
+9:35-10:25 – New-to-Market ETF Roundtable

 This panel of successful Asset Managers will highlight their firm’s ETFs that have recently gone public and reflect some of the strategies that are currently most in demand by investors.
-Our panelists will bring you timely insights on their most cutting-edge investment strategies and discuss what drove their respective decisions to embrace the ETF structure.
+Our expert panelists will bring you timely insights on their most cutting-edge investment strategies and discuss what drove their respective decisions to embrace the ETF structure.

 10:25-10:45 – Morning Break

-12:35-1:30 – Luncheon & Networking Session – Sponsored by BNP Paribas
+12:35-1:30 – Luncheon & Networking Session

 Sponsors Exhibit Hall

-1:30-2:00 – ETF Global Portfolio Challenge, Fall 2015 Top 5 Winners
+1:30-2:00 – ETF Global® Portfolio Challenge honoring the Spring 2016 Top 5 Winners

-2nd Place: Wyatt Smith, University of Central Florida
+1st Place: Wyatt Smith, University of Central Florida

-5th Place: Matthew Parron, Fairfield University
+5th Place: Matthew Tarka, Xavier University

-2:05-2:55 – Today’s Complex World of Fixed Income Investing
+2:00-2:50 – Today’s Complex World of Investing for Yield

-Since the financial crisis, the fixed income markets have undergone a series of significant changes, re-defined the current role of bank trading desks, regulatory capital and the implementation of Dodd-Frank.
+The fixed income markets have undergone a series of significant changes, re-defined the current role of bank trading desks, regulatory capital and the implementation of Dodd-Frank.
 In an environment of rising rates and volatile equities, credit has become an asset class of increasing interest both in terms of the yield potential and uncorrelated returns.
 In addition to “traditional” fixed income instruments, we will discuss more complex strategies, investment structures and their suitability within a managed portfolio.

-2:55 – 3:15 Afternoon Break
+2:50 – 3:10 Afternoon Break

-3:15 – 4:05 – Around the Globe: Best Equity Opportunities for this Year?
+4:10 – 5:05 – Around the Globe: Best Opportunities for 2017

 Today’s managers can increase their levels of success by gaining a thorough understanding of the macro environment from policy and economic cycle perspectives, particularly when combined with proper time horizons.
 Both domestically and internationally, we will examine where the best opportunities lie as well as discuss relative sector performance and asset allocation methods.

-5:25-5:30 – Closing Remarks – Chris Romano, Director of Research, ETF Global
+5:05-5:15 – Closing Remarks – Chris Romano, Director of Research, ETF Global

-5:30-6:30 – Networking Cocktail Reception (Exhibit Area) – Sponsored by Virtus ETF Solutions
+5:15-6:15 – Networking Cocktail Reception (Exhibit Area)

-** The Expert Series reserves the right to alter the agenda without notice, including substitution or cancellation of speakers and/or topics.
+* The Expert Series reserves the right to alter the agenda without notice, including substitution or cancellation of speakers and/or topics.